gecko0307/dlib/README.md

 Documentation
 -------------
 Please, refer to [the wiki](https://github.com/gecko0307/dlib/wiki).
+Also documentation can be generated from source code using Dub (`dub build --build=ddox`).
 Be aware that documentation is currently incomplete.
 I'm currently running a [Patreon campaign](https://www.patreon.com/gecko0307) to reach $100 funding per month - help me get there to finish the documentation.

 For quick support and overall discussions, use [Gitter chat room](https://gitter.im/gecko0307/dlib).